lightning/bolts/04-onion-routing.md

 permitting the receiver to enforce custom parameters, e.g. CLTV deltas,  and unify tracking of AMP payments with the existing invoicing system.

-At the same time, AMP payments can be made spontaneously (without and invoice), since the sender generates all of the necessary secrets.
+At the same time, AMP payments can be made spontaneously (without an invoice), since the sender generates all of the necessary secrets.
 To do so, the sender leaves the `payment_id` blank, which can be used to facilitate secure donations.

-In the event that two payments are made with the same `payment_id`, either to the same invoice for both are spontaneous, a second identifier is introduced called the `stream_id`.
-The `stream_id` should be unique to each HTLC set sent by the sender, and allows the receiver to distinguish concurrent payments that collide on `payment_id`.
+In the event that two payments are made with the same `payment_id`, either to the same invoice or both are spontaneous, a second identifier is introduced called the `set_id`.
+The `set_id` should be unique to each HTLC set sent by the sender, and allows the receiver to distinguish concurrent payments that collide on `payment_id`.

+All payments made to the invoice can be tracked as a single subscription or account, and each payment receives it's own unique `set_id`.
+Multiple, concurrent payments can be made to the same invoice and properly reconstructed using the enclosed `set_id`.
+Two such use cases might involved "subscription" or "account" invoices:
+ * A subscription invoice might be generated as an invoice with the desired subscription amount, which will be verified each time the user pays.
+ * An account invoice, e.g. a recurring invoice for funding an exchange, would use a zero-value invoice, allowing deposits (or withdrawals) of arbitrary amounts.

-Both the `stream_id` and `payment_id` are only known to sender and receiver, preventing intermediaries from introducing griefing via colliding payment identifiers with high probability.
+Both the `set_id` and `payment_id` are only known to sender and receiver, preventing intermediaries from introducing griefing via colliding payment identifiers with high probability.
+In addition, the `set_id` allows the receiver to create "subscription" or "account" invoices that can be paid repeatedly using different `set_id`s.

 The `child_index` is included in the final payload so that the receiver can gracefully tolerate reordering of the partial payments.
 When each `child_index`